martpie/museeks/README.md

 - Fork and clone
 - Master may be unstable, checkout to a tag to have a stable state of the app
-- `yarn install --frozen-lockfile && yarn run dev` then run in a separate terminal `yarn run museeks:debug`
-- `yarn run dev` will launch electron and compile the app.
+- `bun install && bun tauri dev` will launch Tauri and compile the app.
 Hot reload will work out of the box.

 Please respect a few rules: